brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 Workaround:

-1. Create a new Cloudflare account and invite it to your Cloudflare account that manages your Domain:\
+1. Create a new Cloudflare account and invite it to your Cloudflare account that manages your domain:\
-   Cloudflare Dashboard -> Manage Account -> Members -> Invite Member
+   `Cloudflare Dashboard -> Manage Account -> Members -> Invite Member`
 1. Instead of using your primary account to authenticate the tunnel, use your secondary account.

 If your `cert.pem` file is compromised, you can revoke your secondary account from your primary account.

 ## Securing access to Home Assistant